 Current and Past Interns

-Erin Fenton (2021–Present) is a rising second-year student in the MHA Class of 2023.
-She is from Yorktown, VA and received her bachelor’s degree in Health Service Administration and minor in business from James Madison University.
-Erin’s health care interests include operations, patient and employee experience, and process improvement initiatives.
-Outside of healthcare, Erin enjoys running and sports, and spending time with her family and dogs at their lake house.
+Erin Fenton (2021–2022) is a third-year student in the MHA Class of 2023.
+She is from Yorktown, VA and received her bachelor’s degree in Health Service Administration with a minor in business from James Madison University.
+Erin’s healthcare interests include operations, patient and employee experience, and process improvement initiatives.
+Outside of healthcare, Erin enjoys running, sports, and spending time with her family and dogs at their lake house.

-Davis Roche (2019–2021) is a rising third-year student in the MHA class of 2022.
+Davis Roche (2019–2021) is a graduate of the MHA Class of 2022.
 He is from Jacksonville, Florida and graduated from Valdosta State University with a BBA in Healthcare Administration and a minor in Business Law.
-Davis is interested in hospital operations and is preparing to begin his administrative residency at Orlando Health in Florida.
+Davis is interested in hospital operations and is currently working as a Perioperative Business Manager at Orlando Health in Florida.
 His favorite hobbies include playing golf, fitness, and going to the beach.

 “The Department of Surgery internship has provided me with invaluable learning opportunities through a multitude of projects in data analysis, business planning, departmental operations, and much more.
 I could not have had a better experience or worked with a better team to prepare me for my future career.”